mdetools/mdetools19/challengeproblem.md

 2. To start the observer, run the  `UnityObserver.jar`.
 Now, observation commands are available.
 By default, the observationPort has number 9999.
 If you're running macOS and this step gives you trouble, the discussion in <a href="https://github.com/mdetools/mdetools18/issues/3">issue 3</a> may be helpful.

 3. Now everything is ready to use, and you can start modeling your control.
 First, you need to send a `ready` command to start the simulation.
 To make sure that the simulation and the UnityObserver have started correctly, you can use the simple Java program (`RoverController.jar`) that allows controlling the `follower` using the arrow keys on your keyboard.
-The source code of this program is aviable in `RoverController-Source` and might be helpful to become more familiar with the available commands.
+The "R" key can also be pressed in the `RoverController.jar` program to send the `ready` message to UnityObserver to begin the movement of the `leader`.
+The source code of this program is available in `RoverController-Source` and might be helpful to become more familiar with the available commands.

 4. If you encounter problems during any of these steps, please check the
 <a href="https://github.com/mdetools/mdetools18/issues">issue tracker</a>